pistonov/rig-tools/README.md

 ## Dependencies:
 Telegram bot.
 Python telepot package.
 Installation:
 *pip install telepot*

 ## Setup:
-  Set all necessary parameters at config section & add scrypt to startup (via rc.local etc)
+  Set all necessary parameters at config section & add scrypt to startup

 All comments and additions are welcome.